solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # PHP Language Support

-This document describes tools to interact with Azure Database for MySQL (Single Server and Flexible Server) through PHP.
+This section describes tools to interact with Azure Database for MySQL (Single Server and Flexible Server) through PHP.

 ## Example Code